Making a complaint

 What happens if you aren’t the consumer?

 Anyone can contact us to discuss how we can help.
-The Act allows us to accept complaints without the consumer’s consent, if we are satisfied:
+The Mental Health Act 2014 allows us to accept complaints without the consumer’s consent, if we are satisfied:

 - there are special circumstances and